LiuYuancheng/NetworkConnDashboard/README.md

     pingClient -- report result to data collector --> data_collecter
 ```

-- Save every ping data as a node in influxDB [table: gatewayDB]
+- Save all ping raw data as points in influxDB [table: `gatewayDB`]
 - Start data manager/collector to start a UPD server to handle the client data submit request.
 - Grafana data fetch sql example: `SELECT last("avg") FROM "Google" WHERE $timeFilter GROUP BY time($__interval) fill(none)`
+- Use telegram-bot to report the alert/exception/summary of a time interval to the users.
+- The Connection Geo-location AjAX panel design refer to [Gateway-Topographic-Map](src/topologyMap/README.md)